 Figure 14A shows the delivered total phosphorus loads for each stream reach

 (the incremental catchment loads plus those from all of the upstream catchments) of the Sacramento and San Joaquin Rivers draining to the Delta.
-The SPARROW model identified major sources of TP in the Sacramento River watershed as 46% from agricultural activities (from fertilizer and manure applications to agricultural lands within the Central Valley), 35% from wastewater treatment discharges, 13% from geologic phosphorus from the stream channel and upland areas, and 7% from urban runoff around the (figure 14B).
-In the San Joaquin River watershed, most TP load (73%) originates from agricultural land attributed to fertilizer and manure applications, 20% from wastewater treatment facilities, 6% from geologic phosphorus from the stream channel and upland areas, and 2% from urban runoff (figure 14B).
+The SPARROW model identified major sources of TP in the Sacramento River watershed as 46% from agricultural activities (from fertilizer and manure applications to agricultural lands within the Central Valley), 35% from wastewater treatment discharges, 13% from geologic phosphorus from the stream channel and upland areas, and 7% from urban runoff around the (Figure 14B).
+In the San Joaquin River watershed, most TP load (73%) originates from agricultural land attributed to fertilizer and manure applications, 20% from wastewater treatment facilities, 6% from geologic phosphorus from the stream channel and upland areas, and 2% from urban runoff (Figure 14B).